-1 Carrying values of Inventories (Construction

-work in Progress and Stock in Trade)
+1 Carrying values of Inventories (Construction Principal audit procedures performed: work in Progress and Stock in Trade)

 There is a risk that the valuation of inventory may be misstated as it involves the determination of net realizable value (NRV) and estimated total construction cost of completion of each of the . projects which is an area of judgement.